radule90/CI_PP_3/README.md

 - A random selection of questions
 - Increased number of questions and transferred to a separate file
 - Ability to choose the number of questions
+- Adding strip() method to remove the space and accept input of answers and Yes/No.

 ---